simonlee83/citystories-LA-docs/_docs/mod7.md

 * `date:` Enter the date in machine-readable format (YYYY-MM-DD), for example `date: 2018-02-27`
 * `categories:` List your category here, all lower-case, enclosed in quotes, inside square brackets, ex. `categories: ["politics and society"]`
 * `author:` List the names of the authors here, separated by commas.
 Enclose the whole thing in quotes: `author: "Dawn, Niqui, Andy"`
-* `lat:` and 'lng:` This is where we'll put our geo-coordinates.
+* `lat:` and `lng:` This is where we'll put our geo-coordinates.
 We'll get to those later.
 * `collectiontitle:` Put the name of the collection that your object(s) are from here.
 Use the format recommended by the Curator.
 Enlcose the whole statement in quotes.
 * `quarter:` List the current academic quarter here.
 Example: `quarter: Winter 2018`
 * `desc:` This is for a short description of the place.
 It will display on the map popup.
 Limit this to **no more than 320 characters**.